 YouTube | Tech Raven | 100/100 |

-The Stedman Proscreen XL Pop Filter features a 6" diameter filter that's made using a material that they designed and patented.
+The Stedman Proscreen XL Pop Filter features a 6″ diameter filter that’s made using a material that they designed and patented.

-While they did not give the exact details, I would describe the filter material to be more like metal, that stops louder plosives from reaching your microphone while keeping the sound uncolored.
+While they did not give the exact details, I would describe the filter material to be more like metal, which stops louder plosives from reaching your microphone while keeping the sound uncolored.
 The material is easy to clean and reliable.

-Other features include a 13" flexible gooseneck mount and a nylon-tipped clamp that is meant to avoid scratches on your mic stand.
+Other features include a 13″ flexible gooseneck mount and a nylon-tipped clamp that is meant to avoid scratches on your mic stand.

 The Stedman Proscreen XL Pro Filter commands a premium price relative to many others, but the long term durability, filter size, and mounting ease make it more than ideal for any recording situation.